 Simple English definitions for legal terms

-Read a random definition: provable
+Read a random definition: black market

 Will substitutes are like a special kind of will that gives someone your things when you die, but they don't get to use or enjoy them while you're still alive.
 The difference is that with a will substitute, the person gets ownership of your things before you die, so they don't have to go through a special court process called probate.